telosnetwork/telos-decide/docs/ContractAPI.md

 Updates a config time.

-- `time_name` is the name of the config time to update.
+- name `time_name`: the name of the config time to update.

-- `length` is the time length in seconds.
+- uint32_t `length`: the length of time in seconds.

 ```
 cleos push action trailservice updatetime '["balcooldown", 86400]' -p trailservice